Prescott DUI Attorneys

 1. Take your DUI arrest in Yavapai County very seriously.
 A conviction for a DUI in Yavapai County will have long lasting consequences on your life.
 A criminal record can affect your current employment, your future employment and your personal freedom.
 You can’t get your record expunged of a DUI in Yavapai County, Arizona.

 2. Hire a qualified Prescott DUI Defense Attorney who is experienced with the DUI laws in Arizona.
 Understanding Arizona’s DUI laws and Yavapai County’s’ courtroom procedures can be a challenge.
 Hiring an experienced DUI defense lawyer who’s practice concentrates on DUI, alcohol-related and drug-related defense can make a difference in the outcome of your DUI arrest in Yavapai County.
-For a FREE consultation and case review call DUI defense attorney Craig Raymond at Dunham & Jones at 602-888-8000.
+For a FREE consultation and case review call a DUI defense attorney at 800-852-8005.

 A Word of Warning about your Arizona Driver’s License